m-delem/aph-unconscious-analyses/README.md

 <img src='figures/logo-emc-lyon2.png' align="right" width="250" />

 > Side note: if you came all the way down here for instructions with the intention of using (or exploring) this project, well (1) I'm very grateful, because I didn't expect that to ever happen, and (2) I'd be more than happy to give you pointers and/or chat about this analysis.
-Contact me at <mael.delem@univ-lyon2.fr> or <mael.a.delem@gmail.com> if you need anything.
+Contact me at <mael.a.delem@gmail.com> if you need anything.